 by Abaki Beck

-Quick Summary: In this brief essay, Michelle Alexander, the author of The New Jim Crow: Mass Incarceration in the Age of Colorblindness, reflects on the recent police killings of Philando Castile and Alton Sterling.
+In the years since his shooting, the Black Lives Matter movement grew and has strengthened and spread throughout the nation.
+Police brutality continues to be a horrendous crime and call for justice of our times.
+Our reading of the week is Something more is required of us now.
+What? by Michelle Alexander reflects on organizing around police brutality.
+In this brief essay, Alexander, author of The New Jim Crow: Mass Incarceration in the Age of Colorblindness, reflects on the recent police killings of Philando Castile and Alton Sterling.
 She argues that something more must be done than providing commentary and assuming that small shifts in the system will make substantial change.
 In particular, she critiques the idea that "fixing" the police (like by creating task forces on police-community relations) will stop police brutality, as they still exist within a system built on the devaluation and exploitation of POC lives.
 She urges that activism must not be reactive, but imaginative in how to radically restructure or society and values.

 POC Online Classroom strives to make readings and resources that celebrate the intellectual tradition and knowledge production of marginalized communities more accessible.
 Rad Reading is a new series that highlight texts to read and writers to support!
 We will post every Tuesday.